-(a) This Agreement covers all employees engaged in the publication of The New Westminster Record and Burnaby Now, community newspapers, except as provided in subsection (b):

-(b) The following are excluded from the application of this Agreement:
+- (a) This Agreement covers all employees who are engaged in the creation of local content for The New Westminster Record and Burnaby Now, community newspapers and local websites, except as provided in subsection (b).
+This Agreement does not cover content produced by other Glacier Media Inc. operations and published in The New Westminster Record and Burnaby Now community newspapers and local websites, as is currently the practice. - (b) The following are excluded from the application of this Agreement:

+Publisher

 Associate Publisher

 Advertising Sales Manager

-Managing Editor (shall not perform bargaining unit work) Regional Classified Manager
+Regional Classified Manager

+Editor

-(c) Upon the introduction of an OCR, CRT or VDT system members of the Union shall input all information for OCR, CRT and VDTs or similar systems with the following exceptions:
+(c) Upon the introduction of an OCR or VDT system members of the Union shall input all information for OCR and VDTs or similar systems: